Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Empirical Evaluation

+For the $\DSAC(\tau,0)$ variant with the adaptive scheme of~\citet{christodoulou2019soft}, we test two prior hypotheses for $\DSAC$'s poor performance.
+First, we revisit~\citet{zhou2022revisiting}, who attribute $\DSAC$'s instability partly to coupled actor-critic learning and partly to underestimation from taking the minimum of two $Q$ functions.
+Their \texttt{SD-SAC} uses a tuned fixed entropy coefficient, an entropy-penalty regularizer limiting policy entropy changes across iterates, and clipped double-average $Q$-learning.
+However,~\cref{app:double-q-results,tab:normalized_score_double_q_sd_sac} shows that taking the minimum of two $Q$ functions does not hurt $\DSAC(\tau,0)$: both single-$Q$ and double-$Q$ variants significantly outperform \texttt{SD-SAC}.

+Second, we revisit the claim of~\citet{xu2021target} that a fixed target entropy $\bar{\cH}$ harms $\DSAC$ with adaptive $\tau$, and show that our configuration substantially outperforms their algorithm (\cref{app:adaptive-target-ent-results,tab:normalized_score_adaptive_target_ent}).
+We further evaluate our conclusion on hard-exploration Atari games, where $\DSAC(\tau,0)$ outperforms baselines including $\texttt{SD-SAC}$ and $\texttt{TES-SAC}$ (\cref{app-hard-exploration,tab:normalized_score_hard_exploration_summary}), and on \texttt{stable-retro} games with substantially larger action spaces.
+Our results demonstrate the benefit of disabling critic entropy while using an adaptive actor entropy persists beyond Atari (\cref{app:dsac-ablation-stable-retro}).

+\paragraph{Conclusion 2: All Objectives from our Proposed Framework Benefit from Setting $\zeta = 0$.} From \cref{fig:all-objectives-with-without-critic-ent-20-games-m-1} in \cref{app:soft-vs-hard-bellman-results}, we observe that when the actor entropy is retained and an adaptive entropy coefficient $\tau$ (as in $\DSAC$) is used, all derived objectives with $\zeta = 0$ achieve improved performance relative to their counterparts that use $\zeta = \tau$. \textit{Based on our observations, for the proposed objectives, we recommend using $\zeta = 0$ and adaptive $\tau$ for actor entropy.}
-\paragraph{Conclusion 3: Entropy Regularization is Sometimes Important:} We study the effect of disabling entropy regularization for both actor and critic (i.e., $\tau=0$ and $\zeta=0$) when the actor objective $\ell_t(\theta)$ is optimized by $n$ gradient steps.
-For $n=1$, all objectives, including $\DSAC(0,0)$, suffer from a sharp drop in policy entropy and degraded performance (see~\cref{fig:all-objectives-no-ent-4-games-ent-metric-m-1-10,fig:all-objectives-no-ent-20-games-m-1-10}), indicating insufficient exploration in the absence of entropy terms.

-Increasing $n$ alleviates this effect for our objectives: on most games, setting $n=10$ preserves higher entropy and yields more stable learning.
-Performance results align with this trend.
-As shown in~\cref{fig:spma-vs-npg-vs-dqn-kl-ablation-no-ent-m-10}, our methods can achieve competitive results with $\DQN$ for large $n$, while $\DSAC(0,0)$ consistently underperforms.
+\paragraph{Conclusion 3: Entropy Regularization is Only Sometimes Important:} We study the effect of disabling entropy regularization for both actor and critic (i.e., $\tau=0$ and $\zeta=0$) when the actor objective $\ell_t(\theta)$ is optimized with $n$ gradient steps.
+For $n=1$, all objectives, including $\DSAC$, suffer from a sharp drop in policy entropy and degraded performance (see~\cref{fig:all-objectives-no-ent-4-games-ent-metric-m-1-10,fig:all-objectives-no-ent-20-games-m-1}), indicating insufficient exploration in the absence of entropy terms.
+However, unlike $\DSAC$, increasing $n$ alleviates this effect for objectives derived from our proposed framework: setting $n=10$ preserves higher entropy and yields more stable learning, resulting in improved performance (see~\cref{tab:iqm_summary_no_ent}).
+Per-game final expected rewards are shown in~\cref{fig:spma-vs-npg-vs-baselines-no-ent-m-10-12-games} of~\cref{app:ent-reg-kl-ablation}.